SanjeetJagdale/Portfolio/README.md

 ## WORK EXPERIENCE ##
 ---------------------------------------
-- #### TELUS INTERNATIONAL – Analyst – Remote
-Research using online tools to determine and judge the intent and accuracy of queries.
-Applying market knowledge with provided guidelines to judge the relevance and intent of task information.

 - #### FIVERR/UPWORK – Data Analyst and Visualization – Freelance
 I offer expertly crafted, interactive dashboards using Power BI, Tableau, and Excel, tailored to your unique data needs.
 Data cleaning using Excel and SQL.